 Family Law Definition

-A family law attorney is specially trained to deal with these sensitive matters.
+A family law attorney is specially trained to deal with sensitive family law matters.
 They must be skilled negotiators as many cases can be handled out of court with a mediator, but they must also have skills as a litigator if the case goes to court.
 A family law attorney plays an important role in difficult family legal matters.
 It is a job that is both demanding and rewarding.

 Cases Handled by Family Law